microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update.md

 ### Example 3: Update the passwordProfile of a user to reset their password

 The following example shows a request that resets the password of another user.
+As a best practice, always set the **forceChangePasswordNextSignIn** to `true`.

 #### Request